 Columbia University cancels main 2024 commencement ceremony, will host multiple ceremonies instead

-NEW YORK - Columbia University said Monday it is canceling its main commencement ceremony after weeks of protests and turmoil on campus.
+NEW YORK - Columbia University is canceling its main commencement ceremony after weeks of protests and turmoil on campus.

+Instead of one single commencement ceremony, the various schools involved will hold smaller, individual ceremonies, the university announced Monday.

 A university official said security concerns were one of the main reasons behind the school's decision.